juju/docs/src/en/charms-storage-k8s.md

 The second type is needed when the storage system for your chosen backing cloud is not supported by Kubernetes.
 This situation therefore demands that volumes be set up prior to the creation of the storage pool.
-See [Types of persistent volumes][upstream-kubernetes-volumes] for the list of Kubernetes supported backends.
+See [Types of supported persistent volumes][upstream-kubernetes-supported-volume-types] for the list of Kubernetes supported backends.

 Static volumes are mainly intended for testing/prototyping.